 See below to access our COVID-19 Resource Hub, and to explore our growing directory of both COVID-19-specific and virtual volunteering opportunities.

 Ready Tots is an early childhood and parenting education program with a focus on refugees (all of whom arrived legally and have permanent residency status in the US).
 It is a component of Project SHINE, which has been providing health literacy training, resource connections, and community engagement support to refugee families since 2010.

 We are in need of 3-5 volunteers that can help us lead classes and/or work with parents and kids on various activities that help us meet our mission.
-Classes are taught on Tuesdays from 1:00-2:30 PM, and Thursdays from 9:00-10:00 AM.
+Classes are taught on Tuesdays from 1:00-2:30 PM, and Wednesdays from 10:00-11:30 AM.
 Availability during one or both of these classes is necessary.